tritonJS826/masters-way/mw-training-bff/apiAutogenerated/mw-training-bff/docs/MwTrainingBffInternalSchemasTopic.md

 ### NewMwTrainingBffInternalSchemasTopic

-`func NewMwTrainingBffInternalSchemasTopic(createdAt string, name string, order int32, parentUuid NullableString, practiceMaterialAmount int32, theoryMaterialAmount int32, trainingUuid string, uuid string, ) *MwTrainingBffInternalSchemasTopic`
+`func NewMwTrainingBffInternalSchemasTopic(createdAt string, name string, order int32, parentUuid NullableString, practiceMaterials []MwTrainingBffInternalSchemasPracticeMaterial, theoryMaterials []MwTrainingBffInternalSchemasTheoryMaterial, trainingUuid string, uuid string, ) *MwTrainingBffInternalSchemasTopic`

 NewMwTrainingBffInternalSchemasTopic instantiates a new MwTrainingBffInternalSchemasTopic object This constructor will assign default values to properties that have it defined,